petenorth/camel-aggregator/README.md

 Running from the command line
 -----------------------------

-To test Standalone, you can start the Camel route using the included camel-maven-plugin, which will start all Spring based camel context files located in `META-INF/spring` (like this projects)

-    mvn camel:run

 To run the standalone client, which will a message to three queues ('foo', 'bar', 'and') with content 'Scott', 'Brad' and 'Gary' respectively

     mvn exec:java

-Then look at output found in ~/aggregator
+Then look at output found in <SOME PATH TO A DIRECTORY FOR THE OUTPUT FILES>

 Deploying to JBoss Fuse
 -----------------------

-cat ><JBoss Fuse Home>/etc/aggregatorapp.cfg <<EOL brokerurl=tcp://localhost:61616
-brokerusername=admin
-brokerpassword=admin
-EOL

 To install in JBoss Fuse